-Massimo Derchi, Chief Executive Officer of ERG Renew S.p.A. and Key Manager, resigned from all offices held, in order to pursue new professional opportunities outside the ERG Group.
+Massimo Derchi, Chief Executive Officer of ERG Renew S.p.A. and Key Manager, resigned from all offices held, in order to pursue new project finance for six wind farms situated in France, with a total installed capacity of 63.4 MW, owned by its subsidiaries.
+The farms, which started operations between 2005 and 2008, were acquired by ERG Renew on 27 July 2015 from Macquarie European Infrastructure Fund.